sensu/sensu-docs/content/sensu-core/1.4/reference/events.md

 last_ok       |
 --------------|-----
-description   | The time of the most recent check execution indicating 'OK' status for this client/check pair (generated via Ruby `Time.now.to_i`). type          | Integer example       | `1528150592`
+description   | The most recent time a check result indicated an 'OK' status for this client/check pair (generated via Ruby `Time.now.to_i`). type          | Integer example       | `1528150592`